 - Using E-Stops in Lockout Procedures

 - New contact block design for Emergency Stop devices from Siemens

 - Emergency stop devices: the risks of installer liability

 I’ve noticed a lot of people looking for information on Emergency Stop categories recently; this article is aimed at those readers who want to understand this topic in more depth.
 Stop categories are often confused with circuit or system architecture categories from EN 954-1 and ISO 13849-1 .
 The confusion between these two sets of Categories often leads to incorrect assumptions about the application of these requirements.

-The first point to make is that these categories are not exclusive to STOP functions, and may be used for normal stopping as well as .functions.
-They are
+The first point to make is that these categories are not exclusive to emergency stop functions.
+They are STOP functions, and may be used for normal stopping as well as e-stop.

 Stop categories and control reliability categories are not the same, and there are significant differences that need to be understood by control system designers.
 I’m going to sling a number of standards at you in this post, and I will provide references at the end if you want to dig deeper.

 Control reliability categories are defined and described in ISO 13849-1, and I’ve written quite a bit on these in the past.
 If you want to know more about Categories B, 1-4, check out this series of posts on ISO 13849-1 Categories.